 Technically this may be correct, but legal, commercial aspects and feasibility of such proposal would need wider discussion and agreement.

-Developers want TOs to provide lot better break down of costs in the offer, like DNOs.
+Developers want TOs to provide a lot better break down of costs in the offer, like DNOs.
 Right now, the BCA is very poor on the visibility on one off costs.
 It’s Not clear what works and equipment are included.

 My understanding was the costs (connection and one off) are open book and available if requested?